NSSAC/EpiHiper/docs/configuration/sets.rst

 In EpiHiper sets of are the building blocks of :doc:`initialization` and :doc:`intervention` where they are used to specify the targets of an :doc:`actions`.
 Furthermore, the size (number of contained elements) can be used to define a :doc:`trigger`.

-.. |sets-definition-synopsis| replace:: Definition: syntax for the definition of sets
+.. |sets-definition-synopsis| replace:: Definition: Syntax for the definition of sets
 .. _`sets-definition-synopsis`: `sets-definition`_

 .. _sets-definition: